Jay Lemke: Biography

 He has been a co-editor of and reviewer for several professional journals.
-He pursues broad research interests, including Postmodernism, Critical Theory, Masculism, Sexualities, Discourse Analysis, Social semiotics, and Ecosocial Dynamics.
+He pursues broad research interests, including Postmodernism, Critical Theory, Masculism, Sexualities, Discourse Analysis, Social semiotics, Ecosocial Dynamics, and Complex Systems.

 He has done significant research in linguistics, literacy, science education and semiotics.
 His best known work, Talking Science, has influenced research methods and practice in science education, and was translated into Spanish as Aprender a hablar ciencia.